 Please see the Food, Drink and Tobacco Restrictions for examples of approved and unapproved containers.

 Space for group study in the library is limited.
-Two areas are available; one is at the east end of the government documents section of the library on the Ground Level.
-The second area is at the west end of the government documents section.
+Two areas are available; one is at the east end of the call number B through JW section of the library on the Ground Level.
+The second area is at the west end of the call number B through JW section.

 Groups must observe the Food, Drink and Tobacco Restrictions at all times.